mysociety/alaveteli/installing/manual_install.md

 you kill it), patch it yourself, or use the Debian package compiled by mySociety (see link in [issue 305](https://github.com/mysociety/alaveteli/issues/305))

+### Install the dependencies

+Refresh the sources after adding the extra repositories:

+    sudo apt-get update

+Now install the packages relevant to your system:

+    # Debian Squeeze
+    sudo apt-get install $(cat config/packages.debian-squeeze)

+    # Ubuntu Precise
+    sudo apt-get install $(cat config/packages.ubuntu-precise)

+Some of the files also have a version number listed in config/packages - check that you have appropriate versions installed.
+Some also list "`|`" and offer a choice of packages.

 ## Install Ruby dependencies